LEAD :

 Refining process :

-The molten lead produced from the blast furnace is about 95-99% pure and is known as base bullion because of the purity attained.
-Again,it must be further refined to remove impurities since commercial lead must be about 99-99.999% pure.
-This base bullion is kept at a
+The molten lead produced from the blast furnace is about 95-99% pure and is referred to as base bullion due to its high purity.
+However, it must undergo further refinement to remove impurities, as commercial lead must be approximately 99-99.999% pure.
+This base bullion is maintained in a drossing kettle at a temperature just above its melting point, which

-drossing kettle at a temperature just above its melting point which is about 626?F in order to be refined.
-At this temperature, any copper left in the bullion rises to the top of the kettle and forms a scum or dross which can be skimmed off.
-The presence of gold and silver can be removed from the bullion by a small quantity of zinc added to it since both gold and silver dissolve more easily in zinc than in lead.
-When the bullion is slightly cooled, zinc dross rises to the top carrying the other metals along.
+is about 626°F, for the refining process.
+At this temperature, any remaining copper in the bullion rises to the top of the kettle and forms a scum or dross that can be skimmed off.
+To remove the presence of gold and silver from the bullion, a small quantity of zinc is added to it.
+Both gold and silver dissolve more easily in zinc than in lead.
+As the bullion slightly cools, zinc dross rises to the top, carrying the other metals along with it.

 Casting process :